tcarlucc/evolutionary-robotics/README.md

 Each branch is associated with an assignment.

-Assignments can be found at https://www.reddit.com/r/ludobots/wiki/installation/
+Assignments can be found [here](https://www.reddit.com/r/ludobots/wiki/installation/).

+Deliverables can be found [here](https://www.youtube.com/playlist?list=PLjP8SIESqGxkFOJcTzQwaoRhby7JkXoZs).